By Dr. David Woo - April 9, 2021

 Bilateral TMS refers to a TMS session where a patient receives both right and left TMS.
 Some doctors may prefer to use bilateral TMS for patients who have difficult-to-treat or severe depression.

-A recent study shows that bilateral TMS provides positive results for patients who are suicidal.
+A recent study shows that a bilateral TMS protocol provides positive results for patients who are suicidal.
 The study results show that 40% of participants diagnosed with hard-to-treat depression who were also suicidal no longer experienced suicidal thoughts after treatment with bilateral TMS.(9,10) However, bilateral TMS may or may not be covered by the patient’s insurance.

 Want to Learn More About TMS for Depression?